-4. Conclusions And Future Work
+4. Conclusions and future work

-The presented work is a work in progress demonstrating an innovative system that will enhance the experience for individuals with mobility disabilities in the art wings of museums and art galleries.
-We believe that the implementation of our system may have the potential to greatly enhance the cultural visit experience for all visitors.
+The presented work is a work in progress demonstrating innovative techniques for designing adaptable display cases and exhibitions.
+We firmly believe the that the implementation of modified or even adaptable cabinets, along with adjustable art exhibitions that can be experienced from a seated position, may have the potential to greatly enhance the cultural visit experience for all visitors.
 This includes individuals in wheelchairs, as well as those who are short and tall.
 To further gauge the potential impact, we are planning to provide an initial prototype, demonstrate it to the museum and conduct evaluation with end users.
 This will help us estimate the effectiveness and viability of the proposed solution.